-In our example, the assert_found() function accepts a regular expression pattern to be searched in a file and either returns True on success or raises a reframe.core.exceptions.SanityError in case of failure with a descriptive message.
+In our example, the assert_found function accepts a regular expression pattern to be searched in a file and either returns True on success or raises a SanityError in case of failure with a descriptive message.
 This function uses internally the "re" module of the Python standard library, so it may accept the same regular expression syntax.
-As a file argument, assert_found() accepts any filename, which will be resolved against the stage directory of the test.
-You can also use the self.stdout and self.stderr attributes to reference the standard output and standard error, respectively.
+As a file argument, assert_found accepts any filename, which will be resolved against the stage directory of the test.
+You can also use the stdout and stderr attributes to reference the standard output and standard error, respectively.

-NOTE: You need not to care about handling exceptions, and error handling in general, inside your test.
+Note: You need not to care about handling exceptions, and error handling in general, inside your test.
 The framework will automatically abort the execution of the test, report the error and continue with the next test case.